JustinFincher/JZGlitchLabel/README.md

 **MinFontWeight**: MinFontWeight when in Glitch
 **MaxFontWeight**: MaxFontWeight when in Glitch
 **WithGlitchParameter**: CGfloat, detemine the Glitch effect (bigger the cooler)

+If there is chinese words (unicode 0x4E00 - 0x9FFF) , glitch will be chinese. else will be english (a-z,0-9).

 ## Installation